Samsung/Tizen.CircularUI/README.md

 - [ContextPopupEffectBehavior](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.ContextPopupEffectBehavior.html) : A behavior to show a small popup which has one or two buttons.
 This can be added to any `Xamarin.Forms.View`.
 - [FlatViewCell](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.FlatViewCell.html) : A cell that turns off the default effect(fish-eye effect) applied in wearable profile.
 - [GoogleMapView](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.GoogleMapView.html) : A view to display google javascript map.
-- [InformationPopup](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.InformationPopup.html) : A popup that has a control to show progress and one button on the bottom side of the circular screen.
+- [InformationPopup](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.InformationPopup.html) : A popup that includes a control showing progress and one button on the bottom of the circular screen.
 - [MediaPlayer](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.MediaPlayer.html) : A class that provides the essential components to play the media contents.
 - [MediaView](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.MediaView.html) : A view to display a video on the screen.
 - [PopupEntry](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.PopupEntry.html) : An entry that opens popup for editing text of the entry.